 When it comes to fine dining, you can’t surpass the best Michelin Star restaurants.
-In fact, every gourmet restaurant around the world one day aspires to earn their rightful place in Michelin’s influential guidebook.
-In culinary terms, it is an honour beyond all others – and proves that your level of cuisine and service are suitable for the most discerning food connoisseurs and the finest palates!
+In fact, every gourmet restaurant around the world one day aspires to earn its rightful place in Michelin’s influential guidebook.
+In culinary terms, it is an honor beyond all others – and proves that your cuisine and service are suitable for the most discerning food connoisseurs and the finest palates!

-This glowing recognition was once reserved for the highest-class restaurants in Europe, mainly within France and London.
+This glowing recognition was once reserved for the highest-class restaurants in Europe, mainly in France and London, UK.
 But, in recent years, the Michelin Star standard has branched out all across the globe.
-More and more culinary chefs are delivering delectable appetisers and mouth-watering mains in the most exquisite and unique ways.
+More and more culinary chefs deliver delectable appetizers and mouthwatering main courses in the most exquisite and unique ways.
 And, as the global food standard is rising, so are the intrigued diners interested in sampling the latest delicacies.

 Our editors curated this list of the best Michelin Star restaurants in the world, to help you discover a range of delicacies from around the globe.
 These are our top picks for high-end cuisine, regardless of their location or price.
-Fine-dining doesn’t just have to be French or British to earn a Michelin Star.
+Fine dining doesn’t have to be French to earn a Michelin Star.
 And it also doesn’t have to be excessively expensive either!
-(We’ve also included the best budget and best value Michelin restaurants, to give you an assortment to suit both your palate and your wallet)
+(We’ve also included the best value Michelin restaurants to give you an assortment to suit both your palate and your wallet.)

 |3||Atelier Crenn||San Francisco, United States|

 |4||Le Bernardin||New York, United States|

 1. Central, Lima: The best value Michelin star restaurant